JetBrains/kotlin-multiplatform-dev-docs/topics/create-kotlin-multiplatform-library.md

     ```

 2. Synchronize the Gradle files by clicking the **Sync Gradle Changes** icon (![Gradle sync icon](gradle-sync-icon.png){width=30}{type="joined"}) that appears in your build file.
 Alternatively,
-   click the refresh button on the Gradle tool window.
+   click the refresh button in the Gradle tool window.

 ### Create platform-specific code for Wasm

-After adding the Wasm target, you need a Wasm directory to host the platform-specific implementation of
+After adding the Wasm target, you need a Wasm directory to hold the platform-specific implementation of
 `firstElement` and `secondElement`:

-1. In the `library/src` directory, right-click and select **New | Directory**.
+1. Right-click the `library/src` directory and select **New | Directory**.
 2. Select **wasmJsMain/kotlin** from the **Gradle Source Sets** lists.

    ![Gradle source sets list](gradle-source-sets-list.png){width=450}

 3. Right-click the newly created `wasmJsMain/kotlin` directory and select **New | Kotlin Class/File**.
-4. Type **fibiprops.wasm** as the name of the file and select **File**.
+4. Enter **fibiprops.wasm** as the name of the file and select **File**.
 5. Add the following code to the `fibiprops.wasm.kt` file:

     ```kotlin